FZJ-JSC/jupyter-xprahtml5-proxy/README.md

 Connect to your database as instructed in the Quickstart section.

 ## Configuration
 This package calls `xpra` with a bunch of settings.
-Please read the [Xpra manual](https://xpra.org/manual.html) if you want to now the details.
+Please read the [Xpra manual](https://xpra.org/manual.html) if you want to know the details.
 You have to modify `setup_xprahtml5()` in `jupyter_xprahtml5_proxy/__init__.py` for change.

 ## Credits